Revised by-laws approved by Staff Council as of December 20, 2017

 The authority that governs Classified Staff elections is found in:

-Elections will be administered by the Division of Human Resources according to the election procedures below.
+Elections will be administered by the Division of Talent and Culture according to the election procedures below.
 The Election Committee will be responsible for oversight and will have decision making authority during the active election process.
 The active election process begins when the first notice for nominations is officially posted and ends once the election results have been finalized.
 For more information on the Election Committee, please see Article VIII – Committees and Appointments.

 Section IV – Eligibility